usbank/FAQ-Tips/README.md

 ### Q. What are MCC codes?
 A. The Merchant Category Code (or MCC) is used to classify the business by the type of goods or services it provides.
 It is a four-digit standard number listed in ISO 18245 specifically for retail services.

+### Q. How do I look up an MCC code?
+A. We have the *merchant codes* API to look up merchant codes.
+You can either look up a specific MCC ("/mcc/{codes}") or query for all the MCC values associated with a general industry, such as "Food" or "Legal" ("/mcc/query").
+Examples are given in the Postman collection about using the two methods.

 ### Q. What data do I need to retrieve the transactions for a given account?
 A. In order to retrieve transaction history, you will need to a valid account number, its product code (type of account) and the corresponding company code.